HaseebaYasin55/Memoria/README.md

 ---

+# Live Demo

+You can try the deployed application here: [🤖 Memoria](https://memoria-11.streamlit.app/)

+---

 # Notes & Limitations

 - Requires a valid `GROQ_API_KEY` at all times (used for both chat replies and local fact extraction); the app raises a clear error if it's missing.